 Lead in Drinking Water

-At Fulton County the safety and quality of the water we supply to you is of great importance to us.
-Our results show that we have been very successful in our treatment process to minimize the tendency for lead to enter the water.
+At Fulton County, the safety of the water we supply to you is our concern.
+Our results show that we have been very successful in our treatment process to minimize the likelihood of lead entering the water.